 Consider these impressive facts:

-Finally, writing for inflight magazines gives you a good-looking byline to use in your query letters.
-It’s difficult to get into inflights, so being published in inflights is something to be proud of.
+Finally, writing for inflight magazines gives you a prestigious byline to use in your query letters.
+It’s difficult to get your stories into inflights, so being published in these magazines is something to be proud of.

 He tells me, “Some airlines have more than one magazine.
 British Airlines, for example, has different magazines for each class of passenger.”